arelate/vangogh/README.md

 ## Downloads layouts

 `vangogh` supports two ways product directories will be created in the downloads directory:
-- `sharded`, the default behavior.
+- `flat`, the default behavior.
 If you don't specify downloads layout - you'll get this layout.
-Product directories will be placed in a first-letter parent directory under downloads directory.
-For example for a product with a slug "abc", you'll get "{downloads directory}/a/abc".
-This is done to minimize the impact of large number of child objects in a directory that might impact certain filesystems.
-- `flat`.
 In this layout product directories will be placed as-is in the downloads directory.
 For example for a product with a slug "abc", you'll get "{downloads directory}/abc".
 This is the default layout used by some other GOG downloads tools and might allow easier integrations.
 Please note that you might start experiencing performance issues with larger libraries, proceed with caution!

-Downloads layouts also impact `local-manual-url` property that stores GOG.com ManualUrl mapping to local files (e.g. `/slug/en1installer0` -> `s/slug/installer.exe`).
+- `sharded`.
+Product directories will be placed in a first-letter parent directory under downloads directory.
+For example for a product with a slug "abc", you'll get "{downloads directory}/a/abc".
+This is done to minimize the impact of large number of child objects in a directory that might impact certain filesystems.

 In order to change download layouts please use the following steps:
 - backup local data (run `backup` on your `vangogh` instance)